Travel Disruption Advice for Luton Airport delays and cancellations

 Avoid The Stress

-When adverse weather conditions affect your trip, one of things you can do to make your journey easier is try to keep the whole experience as stress free as possible.
-We have a few tips on how to minimise stress when traveling:
+When adverse weather conditions affect your trip, one of the things you can do to make your journey easier is to try to keep the whole experience as stress-free as possible.
+We have a few tips on how to minimise stress when travelling:

 - Check flight details with your airline as soon as possible, if your flight is cancelled you may be better off staying at home.